Oracle SUBSTR Function - SQL Syntax Examples

 1

-substr(string, position)
+substr(string, POSITION)

 1

-substr(string, position, substring_length)
+substr(string, POSITION, substring_length)

 The Oracle SUBSTR function returns a portion of string, beginning at character position, substring_length characters long.